 Maritz CX is a company that conducts surveys on behalf of major corporations.
 While they do have multiple call centers located in the US and in the UK, they also hire home-based interviewers.
-If you are looking for a work from home phone job doing outbound calling (not sales-related) where you do not need a land line, this might be a good fit for you.
+If you are looking for a work from home phone job doing outbound calling (not sales-related) where a land line is not a requirement (although it is preferred), this might be a good fit for you.
 It does appear that the home-based positions are US only.

-It’s also important that you have broadband internet, no dial-up.
-You will also need a computer with Microsoft Office and use the Internet Explorer browser.
+It's also important that you have broadband internet, no dial-up.
+You will also need a computer with Microsoft Office and use Internet Explorer 5.0, Safari, or another up-to-date, compatible web browser.

 If you are hired, you'll have to commit to at least 20 hours per week and not more than 28 hours per week.
 Working on the weekend is a requirement for every worker.
 You can choose to do either six hours on Friday, four hours on Saturday, or three hours on Sunday.

-Here is some information on shifts that was sent to me about the schedule from someone who works for Maritz:
+Here is some information on shifts that was sent to me about the schedule from someone who works for MaritzCX:

 The schedule in Eastern Time: